cpressey/LCF-style-ND/README.md

         s8 = impl_intro(3, s7)
         return shows(s8, wff("(p → q) → ((q → r) → (p → r))"))

-Now let's pretend we've rewritten `suppose` to be a context manager.
+Now let's pretend we've rewritten `suppose` to be a Python-style context manager.
 Instead of taking a label as an argument, `suppose` now generates its own unique label and pushes it onto a stack.
 And now, also instead of taking a label as an argument, `impl_intro` pops the label off that stack.